NexusHash/NexusHash/README.md

 - 👋 Hi, I’m @NexusHash
-- I'm a Front-End Developer from South-Africa
+- I'm a Front-End Developer and Security Systems Engineer from South-Africa
 - Currently working with ReactJS/NextJS and SASS/Tailwind

 - How to reach me